 6. Behanzin Hossu Bowelle

 Behanzin Hossu Bowelle was arguably the bravest and most influential West African King who ruled during the end of the 19th century.
 He is also known as The King Shark.
 Among his many wins was out-powering the 1890 French voyage and demanding they pay to utilize the port of Cotonou.
-Behanzin was considered a courageous and wise king by his subjects owing to the fact he commanded more than 150,000 male soldiers as well as 5000 infamous Amazon women.
+Behanzin was considered a courageous and wise king by his subjects because he commanded more than 150,000 male soldiers and 5000 infamous Amazon women.

 7. Mansa Kankan Musa